avr-aics-riken/CDMlib/README.md

-### Compilation of staging tool
+### Compilation of staging tool(frm)

-When you install staging tool onto a login node with cross-compiling environment, the tool must be compiled by native compiler on the login node.
-If the front-end login node does not have MPI library, specify —with-MPI=no option.
+When you install staging tool onto a login node with cross-compiling environment, the tool must be compiled by a native GNU compiler on the login node.
+If the front-end login node does not have MPI library, specify `-Dwith_MPI=no` option.
 Here is an example for the K-computer.

 ~~~
  $ ../configure --prefix=hogehoge \